nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Rest assured that the information in this section is **optional**!

-The following section is meant for advanced users of PayMeLah who are already comfortable with the basics features and are looking to further increase their efficiency in using PayMeLah.
+The following section is meant for advanced users of PayMeLah who are already comfortable with the basic features and are looking to further increase their efficiency in using PayMeLah.
 If you are a new user still getting used to PayMeLah, don't worry about reading this section yet.
 You can always come back to this section in the future after gaining more experience!

 ### Keyboard shortcuts